bboehmke/DependencyDownloader/README.md

 ====================

 DependencyDownloader is a simple and very small Java application for downloading project dependencies.
-Because the very small size (actual lower 20KB) it can be added to a VCS without problems.
+Because the very small size it can be added to a VCS without problems.

 The only requirement to run the downloader is a Java 7+ runtime.